Engel & Völkers

 Protection against unfair eviction

-According to Dubai rental law, if a tenant is unfairly evicted from their residence by the landlord, they can approach the RDC in Dubai to seek justice.
+According to Dubai rental law, if the landlord unfairly evicts a tenant, they can approach the RDC in Dubai to seek justice.

 Upon considering factors such as emotional and financial distress caused to the tenant and the duration of the tenancy contract, the RDSC will take action and provide the tenant with compensation.

-Within Dubai property rental laws, Article 14 states that in case the landlord or tenant wishes to make amendments to the contract, they must notify the other party at least 90 days prior to the contract’s expiration.
+Within Dubai property rental laws, Article 14 states that in case the landlord or tenant wishes to make amendments to the contract, they must notify the other party at least 90 days before the contract’s expiration.

 Protection against illegal lockouts or utility disconnection by landlord